Western (genre): Visual arts

 A number of visual artists focused their work on representations of the American Old West.
 American West-oriented art is sometimes referred to as "Western Art" by Americans.
 This relatively new category of art includes paintings, sculptures, and sometimes Native American crafts.
 Initially, subjects included exploration of the Western states and cowboy themes.
 Frederic Remington and Charles M. Russell are two artists who captured the "Wild West" in paintings and sculpture.
-After the death of Remington Richard Lorenz became the preeminent artist painting in the western genre.
+After the death of Remington Richard Lorenz became the preeminent artist painting in the Western genre.

 Some art museums, such as the Buffalo Bill Center of the West in Wyoming and the Autry National Center in Los Angeles, feature American Western Art.

-Other media

-The popularity of Westerns extends beyond films, literature, television, and visual art to include numerous other media.

 Anime and manga

 With anime and manga, the genre tends towards the science-fiction Western – e.g., Cowboy Bebop (1998 anime), Trigun (1995–2007 manga), and Outlaw Star (1996–1999 manga).
 Although contemporary Westerns also appear, such as Koya no Shonen Isamu, a 1971 shonen manga about a boy with a Japanese father and a Native American mother, or El Cazador de la Bruja, a 2007 anime television series set in modern-day Mexico.
 Part 7 of the manga series JoJo's Bizarre Adventure is based in the American Western setting.
 The story follows racers in a transcontinental horse race, the "Steel Ball Run".
-Golden Kamuy (2014–2022) shifts its setting to the fallout of the Russo-Japanese War, specifically focusing on Hokkaido and Sakhalin, and featuring the Ainu people and other local tribes instead of Native Americans, as well other recognizable western tropes.
+Golden Kamuy (2014–2022) shifts its setting to the fallout of the Russo-Japanese War, specifically focusing on Hokkaido and Sakhalin, and featuring the Ainu people and other local tribes instead of Native Americans, as well other recognizable Western tropes.